-Who can register for a vaccine?
+Who can register for the vaccinations?

 Am I eligible?

-- you are aged 16 or 17 years old
+- You are aged 16 or over

-- you provide face-to-face care and support to one or more family members, friends or neighbours
+- You provide face-to-face care and support to one or more family members, friends or neighbours

-- the care you provide is not part of a contract or voluntary work
+- The care you provide is not part of a contract or voluntary work

-- if caring for someone under 18, they are affected by a disability, physical or mental ill-health, developmental condition or substance misuse
+- If caring for someone under 18, they are affected by a disability, physical or mental ill-health, developmental condition or substance misuse